Principal Investigators

 Catherine McDermott, Ph.D.

-Dr. Catherine McDermott graduated from the University of Louisville with her Ph.D. in the Experimental Psychology program in 2019.
+Dr. Catherine McDermott graduated from the University of Louisville with her Ph.D. in Experimental Psychology in 2019.
 While at UofL, she worked with Dr. Noles studying how children think about social categories and the different social roles that people hold.

 Allison J. Williams, Ph.D.